 LSV became a signatory to the Principles for Responsible Investment ("PRI") in April 2014.
 GLC is also a signatory to the PRI.
 The PRI provides a framework, through its six principles, for consideration of environmental, social and governance ("ESG") factors in portfolio management and investment decision-making.
-The six principles ask an investment manager, to the extent consistent with its fiduciary duties, to seek to: (1) incorporate ESG issues into investment analysis and decision-making processes; (2) be an active owner and incorporate ESG issues into its ownership policies and practices; (3) obtain appropriate disclosure on ESG issues by the entities in which it invests; (4) promote acceptance and implementation of the PRI principles within the investment industry; (5) work to enhance its effectiveness in implementing the PRI principles; and (6) report on its activities and progress toward implementing the PRI principles.
+The six principles ask an investment manager, to the extent consistent with its fiduciary duties, to seek to: (1) incorporate ESG issues into investment analysis and decision-making processes; (2) be an active owner and incorporate ESG issues by the entities in which it invests; (4) promote acceptance and implementation of the PRI principles within the investment industry; (5) work to enhance its effectiveness in implementing the PRI principles; and (6) report on its activities and progress toward implementing the PRI principles.

 Voting in favor of effective disclosure and governance of ESG issues to drive performance and create shareholder value is incorporated into GLC's standard Benchmark Policy guidelines, as well as a supplement GLC maintains for shareholder initiatives.
 GLC's climate guidelines are substantially similar, but go further to encourage enhanced disclosure of climate-related governance measures, risk mitigation, and metrics or targets.
 In each case, GLC's guidelines emphasize assessing the financial implications of ESG issues in context of a company's operations.
 Thus, by utilizing these GLC guidelines, LSV seeks to apply the PRI and incorporate ESG issues into its proxy voting decision-making processes in a manner consistent with its fiduciary duties.

-Further, LSV is able to offer to interested clients, upon request, GLC's Corporate Governance-focused or ESG-focused guidelines that include an additional level of analysis respectively in favor of boards' determinations of corporate policies, or widely-accepted enhanced ESG practices.
+Further, LSV is able to offer to interested clients, upon request, GLC's thematic guidelines.
+These include an additional level of analysis with respect to certain considerations, do not account for certain considerations, and/or favor or disfavor certain types of corporate policies or practices.